walksanatora/PondoBot/README.md

 ## commands

 ### help
-sends a ephermiral (hidden from other users) embed containg command names and help text
+sends a ephermral (hidden from other users) embed containg command names and help text

 ### reload
 a command used by any whitelisted user (see [here](libs/util.js#L15))